T0ha/t0ha.github.io/_posts/2024-07-19-weekly-digest.md

 🤖 I was investigating HuggingFace for usage for PhD and Lama Bot projects.

- 📿 [Lama Bot (དླ་མ་བོཏ།)](https://t.me/compassion_lama_bot) is in progress of transition to self-hosted ifrastructure.
+ 📿 [Lama Bot (དླ་མ་བོཏ།)](https://t.me/compassion_lama_bot) is in progress of transition to self-hosted infrastructure.
 Most of the week was investigating ways of hosting LLM by myself but decided that it's too expensive for non-profit indie project.
 So for now I'm going to use Google's Gemini.

 <!--more-->